Shannon T. Hodge

 Emily Olive Hernandez

-If you are out and about in the Washington, D.C., area, you might catch Ms. Clarkson in her second career, performing as a vocalist for several agency bands at weddings and other big parties.
+If you are out and about in the Washington, D.C., area, you might catch Ms. Wellington in her second career, performing as a vocalist for several agency bands at weddings and other big parties.